Saturday, February 2nd, 2019

 & worship to follow.

 Couples bring one dish to pass; families please bring two.
 Coffee, water and ice are provided by the host church, but any other drinks will need to be brought by the community.
+Babysitting will be provided.

-1. Take I-80W and continue onto I-280W/ I-74
+1. Take I-80W

-6. Turn left onto 31st Street
+6. Turn right onto 11th St